Cheap Flights from Dallas to Cancun

 - Dec (high): Christmas/New Year's travel from Dallas is extremely high; book months ahead.

-Travel Tips
+Dallas to Cancun Travel Tips

-- Master the Budget Carriers: Frontier, Spirit, Volaris, and Sun Country all fly nonstop from DFW to CUN.
+- Master the Budget Carriers: Frontier, Volaris, and Sun Country all fly nonstop from DFW to CUN.
 While their base fares are alluringly low, remember to factor in seat selection, carry-on, and checked bag fees.
 Often, even with these add-ons, their total price beats American, but always do the math before committing.

 - Consider Connecting Flights for Value: While direct is convenient, look at connecting options on United via Houston (IAH) or Delta via Atlanta (ATL).
 Sometimes, especially when American's direct flights are pricey, these connecting itineraries can shave $50-$100 off the fare, provided you don't mind the extra travel time.